LoginRadius/engineering-blog-samples/README.md

 ```

 In Deno folder you can find a number of project samples.

-If you want to check with sample how to create Rest API in Deno, please move to theat directory.
+If you want to check with sample how to create Rest API in Deno, please move to that directory.

 ```
 cd  RestAPIWithDeno/

 ```

-Here you can find the instructsion to run that sample project
+Here you can find the instructions to run the sample project